'Keeping You Active'

 “The goal at the time was to add a new physician every four to five years,” said Dr. Stonecipher.

 The doctors moved the clinic to a larger site on Roland Avenue, and in 1990, opened the location at 24 Physicians Drive.
-West Tennessee Bone & Joint physicians practicing at the clinic are Dr. Stonecipher, Dr. Everett, Dr. Cobb, Dr. Johnson, Dr. Kelly Pucek, Dr. Harold Antwine, Dr. David Pearce, Dr. Jason Hutchison, Dr. Adam Smith, Dr. Doug Haltom, Dr. Mike Dolan, Dr. Eric Homberg and Dr. Blake Chandler, who works clinic in Paris.
+Various other locations throughout the region have opened since.
+Today, West Tennessee Bone & Joint physicians are Dr. Stonecipher, Dr. Everett, Dr. Cobb, Dr. Johnson, Dr. Kelly Pucek, Dr. Harold Antwine, Dr. David Pearce, Dr. Jason Hutchison, Dr. Adam Smith, Dr. Doug Haltom, Dr. Mike Dolan, Dr. Eric Homberg, Dr. Blake Chandler, Dr. Stan Ragon, Dr. Kyle Stephens, Dr. David Long, Dr. Cameron Knight, Dr. David Sickle, and Dr. William Seely.

 “Bringing in new partners over the years has brought new ideas and ways of practicing orthopedics to the clinic,” Dr. Johnson said.
 “Adding well-trained providers helps all of us.”

-“Medical groups can be like marriages,” he continued.
+“Medical groups can be like marriages,” Dr. Johnson continued.
 “We have been blessed in that we get along so well.
 We respect one another.
 We take care of one another’s patients.”

-The clinic’s providers see patients in 10 locations throughout West Tennessee.
-The clinic provides physician services, imaging, physical therapy, durable medical equipment and a same-day surgery center, which is a joint venture with the Eye Clinic.
-In fact, it is the only orthopedic clinic in Jackson with its own surgery center.
-It is more convenient for patients and can reduce medical expenses by as much as 50 percent.
-In one of the latest advancements, Dr. Cobb did Jackson’s first same-day knee replacement at the surgery center last year.
+The clinic’s providers see patients in several locations throughout West Tennessee.
+The clinic provides physician services, imaging, physical therapy, durable medical equipment and outpatient surgical services at the Physicians Surgery Center, which is adjacent to the clinic's Stonebridge location.
+The surgery center is more convenient for patients and can reduce medical expenses by as much as 50 percent.

 “We have grown this practice by dedicated staff, referrals and patient loyalty,” said Chief Executive Officer Donna Klutts, who has been at the clinic since 2000.
 “We are both humbled and proud of our past, but realize that this never could have been possible without the support and confidence expressed by our patients.”